 It is time Australia stands strong against the drug trade.
 Australia needs to introduce better policing and harsher punishment for people who trade drugs and destroy the lives of countless thousands of Australians.

 In addition, we need to measure and publish the success of various forms of drug rehabilitation programs.
-Funding must be made in abundance for those programs that have long term and successful track records.
-Our education system must play a part in drug education and promote abstinence programs at the very earliest opportunity.
+Funding must be made in abundance for those programs that have long-term and successful track records.
+Our education system must participate in drug education and promote abstinence programs at the very earliest opportunity.

-It's time the Australian Government assists law enforcement agencies to stop unlawful internet content.
+It’s time the Australian Government assists law enforcement agencies in stopping unlawful internet content.
 Unlawful content is no different to other attacks on our nation that seek to destabilise and destroy the minds of our people.
-Australian Federation Party supports the introduction of the latest Internet Service Providers (ISP) filters to track, block and report unlawful content (featuring illegal pornography and violence) in Australia.
-Based especially on the need to protect children from the harm of pornography, we also advocate federal legislation to ensure a default ‘clean feed’ to Australian homes, to the effect that pornographic content would be available only as an ‘opt-in’ service (at the level of ISPs).
+Australian Federation Party supports introducing the latest Internet Service Providers (ISP) filters to track, block and report unlawful content (featuring illegal pornography and violence) in Australia.
+Based on the need to protect children from the harm of pornography, we also advocate federal legislation to ensure a default ‘clean feed’ to Australian homes, to the effect that pornographic content would be available only as an ‘opt-in’ service (at the level of ISPs).

-Our environment is being destroyed because of practices that create multi-dimensional consequences in our environment and climate.
+Our environment is being destroyed because of practices that create multi-dimensional environmental and climate consequences.
 We are stewards and custodians of this beautiful land, from which we are nourished.
 Australians have the task of preserving and protecting our environment in all its variety for future generations.

 Soil regeneration programs are key to the bio-sequestration of carbon, the retention of water and the health of our agricultural sector.
-The Australian Federation Party has a core environmental policy that focuses on this issue as well as practices, which are destroying our soils with subsequent climate impact.
+The Australian Federation Party has a core environmental policy focusing on this issue and practices, destroying our soils with subsequent climate impact.

-People ageing in Australia realise that they have been in a sense abandoned and that many in fact do not enjoy an acceptable standard of living, after a lifetime of working.
+People ageing in Australia realise that they have been, in a sense, abandoned and that many do not enjoy an acceptable standard of living, after a lifetime of working.
 It is a matter of honour for this nation that we afford the highest respect and value to our elders, the generations that have preceded us and built what we currently enjoy.
 We must not be caught out being under-resourced to meet the health care and other needs of our elderly in the next decades and must plan accordingly; in health workforce terms and other ways.

-The entire process and economic model associated with ageing must be reviewed in a thorough and system-wide manner.
+The entire process and economic model associated with ageing must be reviewed thoroughly and system-wide.
 We must ensure that all ageing Australians have a decent opportunity to fund themselves as they age, in a way that maximises dignity and self-determination, with the best possible quality of life in view.
 In Australia, this should be done without stripping intergenerational wealth from families.